 Anne now lives a painfully silent life with a family that doesn’t appreciate her, and Wentworth has returned home wealthy and thriving.
 In classic Austen fashion, the two must overcome his resentment, her regrets, and a wide cast of absurd characters standing between them.
 This new adaptation combines period restraint with a contemporary sensibility to tell a heartfelt, hilarious, and occasionally bittersweet story about regrets, growing older, and second chances.

-Runtime: 2 hrs 15 minutes + intermission
+2 hrs 15 minutes + intermission

 Cast Size: Minimum 10 Maximum 24